brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 any authentication and (b) without needing an active call.
 I've tested this on several nodes on the existing network and they all respond with the PONG, as required by the RFC.

+We would need to send a few IEs in the POKE messages to support this feature.
+Specifically:
+* The authentication tokens would be required
+* The POKE from 44444 to the Registration Server would need to contain the target address/port.
+* The POKE from the Registration Server to 55555 would need to contain the source address/port of the anticipated connection.